 In each lesson of the Lesson Plans, you will find Teacher Notes which contain suggestions as to how the lessons might be taught.
-However, in practice, we acknowledge that you will need to make judgements about the needs of your groups and how best to address these needs.
+However, in practice, we acknowledge that you will need to make judgement about the needs of your groups and how best to address these needs.
 Accordingly, you will see in the lessons much use of the expression 'feel free'.

-At both Enhancement and Consolidation camps, teachers should feel free to allow students to work in pairs or groups and for you to model answers to questions, especially in the early stages of each week, in order to ease students into the type of thinking required at the higher levels.
-Modelled and guided writing should also support the production of written responses to the applied questions, particularly when a new type of writing task is introduced.
+At both Enhancement and Consolidation camps, teachers should feel free to allow learners to work in pairs or groups and for you to model answers to questions, especially in the early stages of each week, in order to ease learners into the type of thinking required at the higher levels.
+Modeled and guided writing should also support the production of written responses to the applied questions, particularly when a new type of writing task is introduced.

-Teachers, especially of the Consolidated groups, should note that Teacher Notes for each lesson include some suggestions as to the way questions (particularly Questions 5 and 6) could be handled, depending upon the teacher's estimation of the level of English language fluency demonstrated by their particular group.
-Some of the Component 4C questions that require personal responses or opinions about the issues and experiences raised in the texts will not be beyond the Consolidated group - they will have opinions about the value of social media, for example - so it is important that they be given the opportunity to participate in those sorts of questions.
-How that might best be done in the classroom is a matter for your individual professional judgement.
+The teachers, especially of the Consolidated groups, should note that Teacher Notes for each lesson include some suggestions as to the way questions (particularly Questions 5 and 6) could be handled, depending upon the teacher's estimation of the level of English language fluency demonstrated by their particular group.
+Some of the Component 4C questions that require personal responses or opinions about the issues and experiences raised in the texts will not be beyond the Consolidated group - they will have opinions about the issues raised in the texts to be studied - so they must be given the opportunity to participate in those sorts of questions.
+How that might best be done in the classroom is a matter of your individual professional judgment.